earthly/website/website/faq.md

 One limitation to using `FROM DOCKERFILE` in Earthly is that you cannot `COPY` artifacts created in a previous Earthly step in the middle of the Dockerfile build.
 You also cannot use a base image produced by Earthly earlier in the build to be used as part of the Dockerfile build.

 As an alternative, you may port your Dockerfiles to Earthly entirely.
 Translating Dockerfiles to Earthfiles is usually a matter of copy-pasting and making minor adjustments.
 See the [basics tutorial](https://docs.earthly.dev/basics) for some Earthfile examples.

+<h2 class="text-2xl font-semibold mb-5 mt-20" id="host">Where does Earthly host the build runners?<span class="hide"><a href="#host">¶</a></span></h2>

+Earthly CI and Earthly Satellite runners are only available as a fully managed SaaS offering currently.
+The servers are hosted in AWS on the West Coast in the USA.
+The runners are single-tenant.
+For more information regarding our security measures please see our [security page](/security).

 {: .mb-6 .text-lg .font-medium .text-gray-600 .sm:w-full .sm:text-lg .sm:leading-8 .sm:mb-6 }